The Marshall

 Lakeshore

-Report | Spring 2024
+Report | Year-End 2024

 An up-to-date report with a focus on providing valuable insights into the lakeshore property market throughout the Okanagan Valley while effectively marketing our listings locally, regionally, nationally, and internationally in both an online and paper format, supported by Sotheby’s International Realty Canada.